Above: A beautiful example of multi-layered blending by Sharon Kingston

 3 Blending Techniques

-- 1) THE STITCH: The most commonly taught blending technique is to apply a patch of one color, a patch of a second color, and use a clean brush to stitch the first and second together with criss-crossing X strokes to make the in-between colors.
-This blending technique is one of the most commonly taught, and also one of the most common ways to kill the vitality in a painting.
+- 1) THE STITCH: The most commonly taught blending technique.
+With the stitch, the painter applies a patch of one color, a patch of a second color, and uses a clean brush to stitch the first and second together with criss-crossing X strokes to mix the in-between colors.
+This blending technique is one of the most commonly taught, difficult to accomplish, and due to paint removal, is one of the most common ways to kill the vitality in a painting.

 - 2) THE CLEAN PULL: A related blending technique is to move the light into the dark only with a limited number of strokes – light into dark only – not blending the dark into the light.
 This helps avoid mud.

 - 3) THE FLUFFER: Once colors are close, a quick pass with a soft clean brush can diffuse any unwanted edges.
-This effect an easily be overused, but can be effective for thin areas of paint like sky.
+This creates a soft, harmonious, atmospheric effect, such as the painting by Sharon Kingston at the top of this post.
+Wipe your soft fluffer with a clean dry rag after each stroke.
+Fluffing with a dirty fluffer removes the value ranges, and makes mud.
+This effect an easily be overused, but can be effective for thin areas of paint like sky, or areas you don’t want softly laid brush strokes to show.
+Fluffers are ineffective for thick paint.

 (Blogger’s warning: “Clean Pull and Fluffer” are totally made up terms, and if you use them in conversation you will look silly)